VIDEO: Conn. Deer Rescue Transfixes Hundreds Of Thousands Of People

 The story has a happy ending, the station reports — the deer scampered back off into the woods.

-The whole saga brings to mind this beloved scene from the Disney classic, Bambi:
+The whole saga brings to mind this beloved scene from the Disney classic Bambi:

 And incidentally, this deer isn't the only animal getting into trouble on thin ice in the past week — here's the story of a cow rescue in Oregon:

-Note: A previous caption incorrectly said the deer was stuck on the ice on Tuesday.
-It was actually Monday.